 The basic procedure was to review the clip from the beginning and stop the playback at any moment in which anyone in the group found that something attracted their attention.
 A sequence would be identified and marked in the software, and given a code.
 The negotiation of codes normally continued throughout the sessions and across different clips, but an essential aim was to seek consensus in the group, and thereby create an inter-subjective understanding of each set of observations.
 A selected sequence would be given several codes and then further described and defined by free-text annotations to document additional reflections.

 As schematically described in Figure 2, stimulated recall using a video recording with musical content entails the activation of several simultaneous processes of listening, verbalized intersubjective reflection and analysis.
-The arrow on the right side refers to processes of musical interpretation, described by Östersjö (2008, 2017) as thinking-through-listening.
+The arrow on the right side refers to processes of musical interpretation, described by Östersjö (2008; 2017) as thinking-through-listening.
 In the present scenario, these are processes which rest on the embodied knowledge of a performer, drawing on countless hours of rehearsal and performance, and largely operating in a non-verbal domain.
 We draw attention to the fact that each individual tends to shift between first- and third-person perspectives.
-Moreover, a large proportion of the sessions tend to be dominated by a second person, intersubjective dialogue, typically when negotiating the formulation of codes and annotations.
+Moreover, a large proportion of the sessions tend to be dominated by a second person-, intersubjective dialogue, typically when negotiating the formulation of codes and annotations.
 Such verbal interactions also serve to connect each musician’s thinking-through-listening with a conceptual understanding of the phenomena, thereby directly grounding the analysis in shared listenings.

 We will in the following section provide a detailed description of how the method for jointly coding and annotating the videos developed throughout the work of the ensemble in 2009-2010.
 For this purpose, we will consider coding and annotations during two separate sessions, carried out by Henrik, Stefan and Thủy in the spring of 2009 and 2010 respectively.
 The analysis was applied to the same clip, drawn from a recording made during the rehearsals at EMS on March 24, 2009.
 Here, Henrik, Stefan and Thủy were rehearsing Tứ Đại Oán, using the agreed structure which divided the piece into three parts, with different forms of improvisation in the opening (Improv.
 1), a middle section (Improv.
 2) and in the final section of the piece (Improv.
 3).
 For the purposes of the stimulated recall analysis, all instances of these three parts were edited into separate video clips, which were played back using HyperRESEARCH software, and viewed together by the team.
 A basic prerequisite for understanding computer aided qualitative analysis is that the architecture of the software has a particular impact on the structuring and analysis of the material.
 As mentioned in Chapter 2 above, in HyperRESEARCH, codes and annotations are clearly linked, and these two levels of analysis can in turn be structured in individual cases.
 These structural features support a qualitative analysis in which annotations are written in an analytical and reflective manner, affording the possibility of including such jointly negotiated text in the final writing of a paper or book chapter.
 In order to establish stimulated recall methods that contribute to decolonization of music research, it is important for interpretations and coding to be developed collaboratively within the intercultural research team.
 It can be a challenge to establish procedures for how best to maintain the content of the collaborative analysis, but we find the joint formulation of annotations, which can be immediately brought into the writing, to be a great advantage.